PRINCIPALITY OF MONACO

 Languages: French is the official language and generally used.
 English and Italian are widely understood.

-Religion: Most of the population are Catholic Christians.
+Religion: About 90% of the population are Catholic Christians.
+There is a 5% Jewish minority.

 Form of government: Constitutional monarchy and parliamentary democracy.